WambuBObo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Counts all files in current dir
+Displays ten newest files in current dir and sorts them from newest to oldest